Heavily armed US agents on city streets: Can Trump do that?

 WHAT’S BEEN GOING ON IN PORTLAND?

 Protests over the killing of George Floyd by police in Minneapolis have taken place in downtown Portland for more than 50 consecutive days, drawing at times more than 10,000 mostly peaceful demonstrators.
-A relatively small number of activists have vandalized downtown buildings, including the federal courthouse.
+A relatively small number of activists have vandalized downtown buildings, including the federal courthouse, and attacked police and federal agents.

 Trump issued an executive order June 26 to protect monuments and federal property after protesters tried to remove or destroy statues of people considered racist, including a failed attempt to pull down one of Andrew Jackson near the White House.
-The Department of Homeland Security then created a task force to protect federal property and dispatched agents to Portland as well as Seattle and Washington, D.C., starting around the Fourth of July weekend.
+The Department of Homeland Security dispatched agents to Portland as well as Seattle and Washington, D.C., starting around the Fourth of July weekend.

 WHY THE DEPARTMENT OF HOMELAND SECURITY?